maoling/Effective-java/README.md

-# Thread-java
-Some code about the thread in java
+Some effective code about java